Story At-A-Glance

-The number one reason that startups go bust is a failure to raise capital, or a lack of capital to sustain operations.
-There are 11 more reasons found out by Venture Capital Research firm CB Insights.
-After going through these factors, don’t get bogged down and instead read about the five companies from the Inland Empire that may help inspire your own startup idea.
+The first reason startups go bust is a failure to raise capital or a lack of capital to sustain operations.
+Venture Capital Research firm CB Insights find 11 more reasons.
+After going through these factors, don’t get bogged down; read about the five companies from the Inland Empire that may help inspire your startup idea.

-Or, also get inspired from three Billion dollar companies from the Inland Empire region, companies that adopted the path of sustainable growth year after year.
+Or, also get inspired by three Billion dollar companies from the Inland Empire region, which adopted the path of sustainable growth year after year.

 “Ultimately we shut down because our team is ready to move on to something new.”